 However, trees in the fall aren't just yellow and red: they are brown, golden bronze, golden yellow, purple-red, light tan, crimson, and orange-red.
 Different trees have different proportions of these pigments; the amount of chlorophyll left and the proportions of other pigments determine a leaf’s color.
 A combination of anthocyanin and chlorophyll makes a brown color, while anthocyanins plus carotenoids create orange leaves.

 Low temperatures still above the freezing point help to produce anthocyanin, which produces a bright red color.
 An early frost weakens the color by destroying the creation of anthocyanins, however.
 Drought can also cause leaves to fall off without changing color.
 Where just a few tree species dominate, like in New England and Northeast Asia, color displays are intense but short.
 Diverse forests mean a longer display.
 Cloudy and warm falls like those in Europe cause dull colors.

 Where the stem of the leaf attaches to the tree, a layer of cells forms that eventually cuts the tissue that attaches the leaf to the tree.
 There is a closed scar on the branch where the leaf was attached; the leaf is then free to fall when prompted by wind, gravity, rain, and so on.
 When the leaves die and the chloroplasts are completely broken down, leaves turn a boring brown.

-And that is the science behind why the leaves that fall in the autumn are everything from red and yellow to orange and bronze to, finally, brown.
+Ultimately, whether deciduous or evergreen, trees have managed to adapt remarkably well to different climates and environments -- the color spectacle we see in temperate areas in the autumn is a striking testament to that.
+This is the science behind why the leaves that fall in the autumn are everything from red and yellow to orange and bronze to, finally, brown.